Last update

 And to encourage citizens to participate in the energy transition, by the end of the year we will develop a new tool that will make it easier to understand individual consumption of photovoltaic electricity.

 But once again, the main problem lies in overly complex procedures, which in this case means that applications are processed too slowly.
-These delays are particularly problematic when it comes to home renovations, which often cost more than €50,000.
+These delays are particularly problematic when it comes to home renovations, which can quickly cost more than €50,000.

 This discourages many applicants, who either must pay the costs in advance or take out a bank loan.
 So, the choice is quickly made.
-Because in reality, for many people having to advance the money or borrowing it isn't a real option.
+Because in reality, for many people having to advance the money or borrowing it aren't real options.

-If we want a climate policy that involves all citizens, the State has the obligation not to dampen their enthusiasm.
+If we want a climate policy that involves all citizens, the State cannot dampen their enthusiasm.
 That's why the Minister of the Environment is working on a system of pre-financing climate aid.
 In the first phase, pre-financing for photovoltaic installations will be introduced next year.

 As part of the preparatory technical work, the priority is to ensure that this pre-financing also reaches companies without delay.
 We aren't helping anyone by just transferring the delays we're facing with private customers to businesses.

 Pre-financing aligns with the principles of an inclusive climate policy.
 However, to effectively implement such a policy, we need pragmatic regulations for large-scale wind and solar installations.
 People working in the field are best positioned to understand the procedures and their daily challenges.
-This holds true not only for renewable energy but also for housing.
+This holds true not only for housing but also for renewable energy.

 This year, similar to our approach with housing, we plan to initiate a comprehensive consultation with industry and local authorities to review all procedures related to wind and solar installations.